-The Certificate in Public Management at the Schar School offers a variety of courses in public management including an overview of the operations required in public management and the processes that support them.
+The Graduate Certificate in Public Management at the Schar School offers a variety of courses in public management including an overview of the operations required in public management and the processes that support them.
 This graduate-level certificate prepares you to succeed in managing today’s increasingly complex public and nonprofit organizations.
 The public management certificate program, made up of five courses, is designed for middle- and senior-level managers who want to expand their knowledge and skills but do not require the full 12-course MPA degree program.

 - Completion Requirements: 5 courses (15 credits) listed below